PREMIERE: Listen To Georgia Fields' Soaring Ballad 'Tigress'

-Singer-songwriter Georgia Fields follows up a string of singles this year with ‘Tigress’, a slow-building, sentimental alt-pop cut that we’re premiering here at Music Feeds ahead of its official arrival this Thursday, 8th September.
-Foregrounding Fields’ soaring vocals, it’s deliberately sparse but effective, with singular electric guitar chords, a mixture of live and electronic percussion, and understated Omnichord.
+Singer-songwriter Georgia Fields’ third single of 2022, ‘Tigress’, is a slow-building, sentimental alt-pop cut that we’re premiering on Music Feeds ahead of its official arrival this Thursday, 8th September.
+Foregrounding Fields’ soaring vocals, ‘Tigress’ is sparsely arranged but effective, featuring electric guitar chords, a mixture of live and electronic percussion and an Omnichord.

-It’s filled out with keyboard sounds from Fields’ trusty Casiotone 501 vintage keyboard, which the singer-songwriter has been touring with for years.
-“It’s not much longer than an A3 sheet of paper and it’s a temperamental little beast, but I love it to pieces,” she says.
+The track is filled out with keyboard sounds from Fields’ trusty Casiotone 501, which the singer-songwriter has been touring with for years.
+“It’s not much longer than an A3 sheet of paper and it’s a temperamental little beast, but I love it to pieces,” Fields said in a statement.

 Listen to ‘Tigress’ by Georgia Fields Below